quietui/quiet/docs/docs/developers/contributing.md

 ### Whiskers

-Whiskers may only appear on the page once unless the second occurrence is far enough down the page that he won't be visible.
-In most cases, one appearance per page is sufficient.
+In most cases, Whiskers should only appear on a page once.
 For his own safety, Whiskers may only appear on pages where cats are not present.